enioka/rules.js/UserGuide.md

 As mentioned in general syntax, conditions in the RULE tag of the general form `<access_path>="<value>"` are indexed.
 The associated `<access_path>` are evaluated once, and a direct index points to the associated relevant rules that specify the proper values.
 Only values and strict equality conditions are possible so far.

-Extension to support explicit list of values is under development, but more "dynamic" conditions as matching or comparisons would be much harder.
+Extension to support explicit list of values has recently been added.
+For this just use the syntax "<value1>|<value2>".

+At some point, syntax should be transparently merged in regular IF syntax.
+But needs some work.

 Conditions detailed syntax